rbbarbosa/Petit/exercises/ex1_lexical_analysis.md

         return 1;
     }

-## Generating and running a lexical analyser
+## Generating and running the lexical analyser

 Having the above specification in a file named ``lexer.l``, we obtain the C code for the lexical analyser by entering: